dougajmcdonald/dougmcdonald.co.uk/blog/migrating-to-tailwind-utility-first-css.md

 ## The benefits

-Using a utility-first approach has several key benefits.

 ### You're not writing CSS or naming CSS classes.

 Just think about this for a second, you're styling your application...without writing CSS or having to spend time creating, refactoring and maintaining naming schemes.